manfredinid/manfredinid.github.io/_pages/about.md

 ---
 permalink: /
-title: "Me in a Nutshell"
+title: "Welcome to my Website"
 excerpt: "About me"
 author_profile: true
 redirect_from: